Surviving an Active Shooter Situation

 - Avoid sold out shows and concerts

-If you do go to a large event, such as a movie; a concert; or some sort of rally or sporting event, choose seats that are situated near an exit.
-The last place you want to be during a shooting, is stuck in the middle of a crowd or in the middle of a row of seats.
+If you do go to a large event such as a movie, a concert, or some sort of rally or sporting event, make sure you choose seats that are situated near an exit.
+The last place you want to be during a shooting, is stuck in the middle of a crowd, or in the middle of a row of seats.
 Placement is a critically important factor in staying safe.

 - Choose seats near exits

 - Never choose seats in the middle of a crowd

 - Don’t make yourself stand out from the crowd in any way